Frequently Asked Questions

 What is the VIP application?
 Is it binding?

 The VIP application is a streamlined version of our regular online application.
 The application in and of itself is not binding.
-You have the option to apply Early Decision or Regular Decision.
+You have the option to apply Early Action or Regular Decision.

 Can I double major?